deliverydigital/delivery_digital_v2/EMAIL_SETUP.md

-# Email & CAPTCHA Configuration for Reclamation Form
+# Email & CAPTCHA Configuration

-The reclamation form sends emails to `contact@deliverydigital.fr` when a customer submits a complaint.
-It also includes Google reCAPTCHA to prevent spam submissions.
-This document explains how to configure both features.
+This document explains how to configure email functionality for both the Contact form and Reclamation form.

+## Forms Overview

+1. **Contact Form** (`/contact`):
+   - Sends emails to `contact@deliverydigital.fr` and confirmation to customer
+   - Multi-step form with project details (budget, timeline)
+   - Downloads confidentiality agreement

+2. **Reclamation Form** (`/reclamation`):
+   - Sends complaint emails to `contact@deliverydigital.fr` and confirmation to customer
+   - Includes reCAPTCHA v2 spam protection
+   - Priority handling for customer complaints

 ## Configuration